 “I feel a disturbance in the force,” Vordrid said.

 I peeked out the window.
 Yellowish light filled the entire sky.
 People were coming out of their homes.
 I rushed back in to check on Gabby, and she was sleeping soundly.
 I glanced out the window as the comet flew over the street, scorching the tops of the trees.

-A moment later, it sounded like the world had split in two.
+A moment later it sounded like the world had split in two.
 A quake rocked the house.
-Knicknacks fell off the shelves and to the floor.
-The shaking subsided as quickly as it started and the night retuned to peace and quiet.
+Knicknacks fell off the shelves to the floor.
+The shaking subsided as quickly as it started, and the night retuned to peace and quiet.

 Except for the twenty car alarms blaring down my street.
 I guess the rumbling had set them off.

 “I’m going to see what happened,” Vordrid said.
-His spirit lifted from the eightball.
+His spirit lifted from the ball.
 It looked like strips of white gossamer as it zipped out the window.

-I thought things might get back to normal for the rest of the night.
+I thought things might get back to normal in Normal for the rest of the night.

 Silly me.
 I realized that wasn’t going to happen when Dot grabbed me by the shoulders and spun me around.
-Sitting on my couch, licking its paw, sat what appeared to be a gray gargoyle.
+Perched on my couch, licking its paw, sat a gray gargoyle.
 He wasn’t very big, about the size of a pound of flour, but he was still a creature that wasn’t supposed to be in my house.